husarms/coin-surfer/README.md

 Rather than waiting for a sudden drop or rise in price - it waits for the price to hit historically low or high levels.

-Compared to the simple threshold method - this seems to less risky and has the potential for greater margins - and adjusts itself automatically.
+Compared to the simple threshold method - it sets / adjusts itself and seems less risky with the potential for greater margins.

 # Setup
 1. Requires a [Coinbase Pro](https://pro.coinbase.com) account and access to the [Coinbase Pro Api](https://docs.pro.coinbase.com/)